-as for the classical deliverables (the documents), 3 reviewers (1 moderator + 2 reviewers) will be assigned to each software deliverable.
+As for the classical deliverables (the documents), 3 reviewers (1 moderator + 2 reviewers) will be assigned to each software deliverable.
 The WP manager has the responsibility to identify the reviewers.

 The reviewers will perform the validation tests on the candidate release

-In the case of deliverables containing more than 1 software releases, we will have 3 reviewers for deliverable plus supporting testers
+In the case of deliverables containing more than 1 software releases, there will be 3 reviewers for deliverable plus supporting testers

 The candidate release should be installed on the testing/devel instance

 Tests will be executed within a week.
-During this period the testing/devel instance should not be updated.
+During this period, the testing/devel instance should not be updated.
 Reviewers and developers should agree on the week to perform the tests

-Outcome of the testing process will be part of the short document describing the software release
+Outcomes of the testing process will be part of the short document describing the software release

 2. (Semi-)Automatic Internal Testing procedure:

-the PT should propose to its work package leader a (semi-)automatic procedure to verify the quality of its releases.
+The Product team should propose to its work package leader a (semi-)automatic procedure to verify the quality of its releases.
 An example of this procedure is a continuous integration system with a set of automatic/manual tests executed against each built.

-this procedure should be properly documented.
+This procedure should be properly documented.

-the document at point 2) should:
+The document at point 2) should:

 describe the process adopted by the PT to create a new release